Where has my energy gone?

 You can jump-start your energy by getting up from your desk and moving around.
 When you get moving, nitric oxide is released from the artery linings to allow blood to move freely through your vessels.
 This helps get more nutrients to your cells.
 Your body responds to your actions.
 If you sit still at your desk all day your body will downshift energy production.
 If you tell your body that you need to have a brisk lunchtime walk or exercise session, it responds by giving you the energy you need to do just that.

-How Thrive at Work can help: The Thrive team offer group exercise sessions, yoga classes, walking / running group activities or workshops offering you ways of building some simple movement into your work day routine so that you leave the office with a spring in your step.
+How Thrive at Work can help: The Thrive team offer workshops, yoga classes and stress-resilience programmes, which give you ways of building some simple movement into your work day routine so that you leave the office with a spring in your step.

 Adjust your office lunch